 Joel Foisy's REU group history:

-2013: we ended up studying a purely graph theoretic idea: weakly diameter m critical graphs.
-The main paper is in the editing stages, but hopefully will be completed soon: On weakly diameter-m-critical graphs,
+2013: We ended up studying a purely graph theoretic idea: weakly diameter m critical graphs.
+The main paper is going to appear in Graph Theory Notes of New York: On weakly diameter-m-critical graphs,

 2012: Two topics.
 (Papers are still being edited, the first one has some deep issues that I hope will soon be resolved, the second is in the hands of one of the student authors and hopefully will be submitted very soon): the generalized conflict graph,

 2006: Lower dimensional versions of intrinsically linked graphs.
 (Paper published in Rose Hulman Journal: Intrinsically S^1 3-linked graphs an other aspects of S^1 embeddings).

 2003: Knotted Hamiltionian cycles in spatial graphs.
 (Two papers published: Some results on intrinsically knotted graphs , with Tom Fleming and REU students Garry Bowlin, Paul Blain, Jacob Hendricks, and Jason LaCombe,J. Knot Theory Ramif., (16), no. 6 (2007); 749-760.
 Also: Knotted Hamiltonian cycles in spatial embeddings of complete graphs , with former REU '03 students Garry Bowlin, Paul Blain, Jacob Hendricks, and Jason LaCombe, New York J. Math.
 (13), (2007); 11-16.)

 2002: Intrinsic Chirality.
 Their results were already known, as we learned later.
 They did complete a short paper, but I do not have it available electronically.